-- 27 weeks - 2 hours of lecture/practice session bi-weekly
+- 27 weeks - · 2-hour lecture/practice session bi-weekly

-MPK4008Y EVIDENCE-SUPPORTED PRACTICE (1.0 FCE)
+MPK4008Y Evidence-Supported Practice (1.0 FCE)

 Evidence-supported practice refers to the integration of available scientific evidence into decision-making processes that guide the delivery of health services.
-Critical appraisal of research methodology and interpretation is an essential skill that ensures current best-practice approaches are maintained.
+Critical appraisal of research methodology and interpretation is an essential skill that ensures current bestpractice approaches are maintained.
 In this course, students will enhance their understanding of research design and methodology, practice guidelines and knowledge translation strategies to clients and colleagues.
 Emphasized in this course are development of advanced skills in primary research retrieval and evaluation, synthesis of research findings across studies towards evidence-based decision making, strategies for rigorous programmatic evaluation and application of research findings in professional practice.
-Students will have opportunities to practise discussing research and knowledge with various audiences (researchers, practitioners, clients and the public) through various media.
+Students will have opportunities to practice discussing research and knowledge with various audiences (researchers, practitioners, clients and the public) through various media.
 Concepts and frameworks from implementation science and knowledge translation will be used.
 A mixture of lectures, problem- and case-based learning sessions and assignments will be used to aid in development of knowledge and skills.

-- 7 weeks - 2 hours of lecture/2-hour lab/tutorial per week
+- 6 weeks - 2-hour lecture/2-hour tutorial per week

-MPK4009H BUSINESS OF KINESIOLOGY AND ENTREPRENEURSHIP (0.5 FCE)
+MPK4009H Business of Kinesiology and Entrepreneurship (0.5 FCE)

-There is a growing demand for health promotion and support services, creating opportunities for innovation in professional kinesiology services and/or products.
-Successful kinesiology-related ventures in a competitive climate require a foundation of business and management skills that are framed within the health industry and professional standards.
+• There is a growing demand for health promotion and support services, creating opportunities for innovation in professional kinesiology services and/or products.
+Successful kinesiologyrelated ventures in a competitive climate require a foundation of business and management skills that are framed within the health industry and professional standards.
 In this course, students will learn about kinesiology as a business, project management and entrepreneurial strategy.
 Business models and strategies will be discussed within the context of kinesiology professional standards with an emphasis on relevant codes and regulations.
-This course will be delivered in lectures, facilitated by partner and group activities using problemand case-based learning approaches.
+This course will be delivered in lectures, facilitated by partner and group activities using problem and case-based learning approaches.

-- 9 weeks - 2 hours of lecture/1-hours tutorial per week
+- 12 weeks - 2-hour lecture/1-hour tutorial per week

-MPK4010H PROFESSIONAL PRACTICE (0.5 FCE)
+MPK4010H Professional Practice (0.5 FCE)

-This required course supports and provides an opportunity to document the learning process throughout Placement 2 (MPK8002) and Placement 3 (MPK8003).
+• This required course supports and provides an opportunity to document the learning process throughout Placement 1 (MPK8002) and Placement 2 (MPK8003).
 The intersection of theory and practice will be explored.
-This is a credit/no credit course.
+This is a credit/no credit course and will be taught online

-- 16 weeks - 1 hour per week online
+- 16 weeks - 1-hour per week asynchronous and synchronous learning activities

-MPK4015H PRACTICE AND PROGRAM EVALUATION (0.5 FCE)
+MPK4015H Practice and Program Evaluation (0.5 FCE)